Professional Registration - NSNZ Register of Nutritionists

 In addition to a basic academic qualification, you must have 2-3 years of professional experience in the field of nutrition.
 The selection process is overseen by the Nutrition Registration Panel which is an expert group of Nutrition Society members representing academia, industry, government and private practice.
 Registered Nutritionists can work in a diverse range of settings.
-Registered Nutritionists work within their specific fields of expertise (as determined by the Nutrition Registration Panel), adhere to The Royal Society of New Zealand Code of Professional Standards and Ethics and must participate in a Continuing Education Competency Programme.
+Registered Nutritionists work within their specific fields of expertise (as determined by the Nutrition Registration Panel), adhere to The Code of Professional Standards of the Nutrition Society of NZ as well as the rules of membership and The Royal Society of New Zealand Code of Professional Standards and Ethics and must participate in a Continuing Education Competency Programme.

 Flowchart for Eligibility to Register

 Use the following flowchart to check whether you are eligible to register.